IBMStreams/streamsx.websocket/_docs/220-user_operator_design.md

 4. HttpPost (client-based) [To send/post text and binary data via HTTP(S)]

 In a Streams application, these operators can either be used together or independent of each other.
 Since they are built using the most highly regarded C++ Boost library, they are expected to incur low CPU and low memory usage thereby improving the overall throughput with a good cost performance advantage.
 All the operators mentioned above can support TLS encryption to secure the data exchange and in addition they allow an optional configuration to perform client or server (one-way or two-way) TLS certificate verification/authentication.

+Since WebSocket at its low level is based on TCP, you have to be aware of the effects of the Nagle's algorithm which is usually controlled by TCP_NODELAY.
+This operator has an optional parameter named tcpNoDelay to enable or disable Nagle's algorithm for your needs.
+The tcpNoDelay parameter will do its job correctly only with the websocketpp library version 0.8.3 and higher.

 In addition to reading the details in this section, it is highly recommended to refer to the SPLDoc for this toolkit in order to get a deeper understanding of all the four operators.